vandersonmota/fcreplay/README.md

 ## Todo
  - Better exception handling.
  - Better capturing of OBS and Wine output.
- - Support for games other than 3rd strike.
  - Find something that might be more lightweight than OBS.
    - ffmpeg with x11 capturing was attempted, but the framerate was unacceptible
  - Thumbnails are generated but not used